-Editor’s Note: I’m re-sharing this fun tutorial and the beautiful French drying rack that is featured is for sale!
-And if you’re interested in seeing more from this floral series, just search ‘floral how-to week’ in the search bar at the top of the site. 😉 This post is sponsored by Fifty Flowers – I was sent flowers by the company in exchange for writing blog posts.
+Editor’s Note: I’m re-sharing this fun tutorial today!
+This post is sponsored by Fifty Flowers as I was sent complimentary flowers by the company in exchange for writing blog posts.
 All editorial and opinions are my own.

-It’s Floral How-To Week on CB (where I’ll be sharing a week’s worth of floral tutorials, tips, tricks + more thanks to FiftyFlowers.com who partnered up with me and provided some truly beautiful blooms!).
+It’s Floral How-To Week on Classic Bride blog (where I’ll be sharing a week’s worth of floral tutorials, tips, tricks + more thanks to FiftyFlowers.com who provided some truly beautiful blooms).
 Today, I’m sharing a tutorial for a flowering champs drying rack!
-And I’ve just got to say, it’s a pretty magical thing! 😉 First, let me explain what a champagne drying rack is (in case you’re scratching your head).
+And I’ve just got to say, it’s a pretty magical thing!
+First, let me explain what a champagne drying rack is (in case you’re scratching your head).
 Here it is, unflowered:

 With that in mind, here’s what I created with the pretty white peonies I had: